Everyone faces failure, and what we say to our kids is important. Learn what to avoid when your child loses a competition (and what to say instead).

 What do you say?

-Except… sometimes we don’t do a good job doing that.
-We offer reassuring words that actually send the wrong message about grit and perseverance.
+Except sometimes, we end up doing more harm than good.
+We offer reassuring words that actually send the wrong message about grit, resilience, and perseverance.

 So, back to the question: What do you say?
-What do you tell your daughter after a loss crushed her expectations and she flat out failed?
+What do you tell your child after a loss crushed her expectations and she flat out failed?

 Mistake 1: “You did your best”